-When it’s time to incorporate, many small business owners find themselves wondering which business type to choose.
+When it’s time to incorporate, many business owners find themselves wondering which business type to choose.
 Gaining a clear understanding of your options can feel overwhelming, especially if you’re just getting started.
-Let’s take a look at some consideration points when comparing LLC vs. corporation options.
+Let’s explore some consideration points when comparing LLC vs. Corporation options.
 But first, let’s start with a quick definition of what it means to incorporate.

 What is incorporation?

 When you incorporate a business, you evolve from a sole proprietorship (or general partnership) into a company that’s formally recognized by its state of incorporation.
 In other words, it becomes a legal business entity of its own — separate from the individuals who founded it.
 The new company structure often falls into two categories: a limited liability company (LLC), or a corporation (corp).
 In this article, we’ll be focusing on LLCs, as well as two popular types of corporations — an S corporation (S corp) and a C corporation (C corp).

 No matter how you choose to incorporate, there are certain benefits you can expect — like being shielded from personal liability, as well as increased credibility with customers.
 There are also additional advantages and disadvantages associated with each incorporation type.

 All incorporation options are not created equal.
 When deciding between a corp vs. LLC, the best choice for your business not only helps you start off on the right foot, but also acts as a foundation for your company’s ongoing success and growth.
 As you consider which business type is right for you, thinking both about your short and long-term goals for your company is advisable.